stunpayne/stripe-connect-integration/README.md

 Prereq #3 - Fill out your platform profile
-Upon clicking the link to this prereq on the docs page, I was taken to the home page again with a link to complete the profile..
+Upon clicking the link to this prereq on the docs page, I was taken to the home page again with a link to complete the profile.
 Instead, since the action I was going to take was already known, I should have been taken right to the prereq step.

 <img width="1379" alt="Screen Shot 2021-04-02 at 7 07 09 PM" src="https://user-images.githubusercontent.com/13269259/113462464-a0889980-93e6-11eb-8235-e0c5c0fdcae6.png">